ember-learn/guides-source/guides/release/configuring-ember/optional-features.md

 2. As a fallback, it will attempt to define a `find` method and use your Model instance's `find` method to fetch.
 If a Model cannot be found or if the found Model does not have a find method, an assertion is thrown.

-Enabling this optional feature will remove this implicit model loading behaviour and leave it to you to implement if and when you need it.
+Enabling this optional feature will remove this implicit model loading behavior and leave it to you to implement if and when you need it.

 <!-- eof - needed for pages that end in a code block  -->